adityajivoji/source-code/README.md

 **Note**: Download tsv files for 3D data

-To preprocess the file to .npy file, run the following command
+To preprocess the file to .npy file, run the following command, this will preprocess all .tsv files in the raw_dataset folder
   ```
   python thor/preprocess.py
   ```